AlternativelyPowered/alternativelypowered.github.io/_pages/cv.md

 Service and Leadership
 ======
 * Currently in process on M.L.I.S.
 Capstone opportunities to complete in final semester of graduate degree.
-Student teaching recordings are available on <ahref target="https://alternativelypowered.github.io//portfolio/">Portfolio.</a>
+Student teaching recordings are available under "Portfolio" for further review.